When.com Web Search

 Justice as Fairness: Political not Metaphysical" is an essay by John Rawls, published in 1985.
 [1] In it he describes his conception of justice.
 It comprises two main principles of liberty and equality; the second is subdivided into fair equality of opportunity and the difference principle .

-4. Social equity - Wikipedia
+4. Social equality - Wikipedia

 en.wikipedia.org/wiki/Social_equity

 Social equity is concerned with justice and fairness of social policy based on the principle of substantive equality.
-[1] Since the 1960s, the concept of social equity has been used in a variety of institutional contexts, including education and public administration.
+[1] Since the 1960s, the concept of social equity has been used in a variety of institutional contexts, including education and public administration .

-6. Equality before the law - Wikipedia
+6. Equal justice under law - Wikipedia

 7. Social justice - Wikipedia